dla

 In replacing an existing outdated facility, we aimed to significantly enhance the quality of service and support provided by YMCA St Paul’s Group in Merton.

-This development marks a transformative chapter in the charity’s longstanding history, spanning nearly 150 years, signalling a commitment to modernising and meeting the evolving needs of the community.
+This development marks a new chapter in the charity’s 150-year history, reflecting a commitment to modernising and meeting evolving community needs.

 The proposal connects the Broadway shopping parades either side of the site.